We care for girls and women, pregnant or not.

-We are doctors, both because of our medical degree and because of what our patients and teachers have taught us.
+We are doctors because of our medical degrees and what our patients and teachers have taught us.

 Midwives usually begin as nurses, then train for about two years.
 Doulas spend up to one week in the classroom and observe three births.
-Each has a role to play, but it’s not the same as ours.
+Each has a role to play, but ours is not the same.

 We tell you when your baby has no heartbeat.
 We tell you when your ovary has cancer.
 We know our words will break your world.
 We take a deep breath and let them slip out softly, but we are the ones who have to say them.